balderdashy/sails-docs/reference/Blueprints.md

 ### Notes

-> Assumes the existance of both `PonyController` and a model called 'Pony'.
+> Assumes the existence of both `PonyController` and a model called 'Pony'.